 This is the website of the Rev Dr David G. Palmer, Methodist Minister and Architect.

-NEWS ITEM: his latest multiple-publication is now available, THE FOUR GOSPELS IN FOCUS, VIEWED THROUGH THE LENS OF HELLENIST (ANCIENT) RHETORIC
+See previously: THE FOUR GOSPELS IN FOCUS, VIEWED THROUGH THE LENS OF HELLENIST (ANCIENT) RHETORIC

 ON THE FRONT BOOK COVER IT STATES THIS IS ‘A TOTALLY UNEXPECTED DISCOVERY, REVEALING THE SECRETS OF CENTURIES’

 The opening book addresses the key Literary Issues of the Four Gospels.

 The accompanying books, in turn, present the Four Gospels of MARK, MATTHEW, LUKE and JOHN in both Literal English and Ancient Greek, fully parsed and rhetorically analysed in the way that any reader would have prepared them for reading in the first and second centuries AD.

 These presentations of the Gospels are needed to end the abuse to which they have been subjected over the centuries.
 The texts have been the slaves to every whim and mean idea of academe and the church, but they can now be freed to be what they were always meant to be.
 Free at last: the texts, the studies, the sermons, the church’s teachings, Sunday congregations, church rulings… The list is long!
 Readers can now know a whole lot more of what there is to know about this literature.

 Because of this literary study, the gospels reveal their ‘secrets’: